 You could have an assistant aid you in this process, or purchase stands that can hold your reflectors while you are shooting.

 As a photographer, you already know that certain lenses are more optimal for creating great portraits.

-In order to compose and shoot your best portraiture, you will need to use a lens with a fixed focal length.
+To compose and shoot your best portraiture, you will need to use a lens with a fixed focal length.

 The most popular lens option for portrait photography is the 50 mm.
-While you can use a 85 mm lens as well, you must remember that using fixed focal lengths in your work is the key to effective framing, composition, and depth of field.
+While you can use an 85 mm lens as well, you must remember that using fixed focal lengths in your work is the key to effective framing, composition, and depth of field.

 Using a fixed focal length lens with a low f-stop capability allows you to create the soft, delicate bokeh that many photographers crave in their portrait images.